Seatis/my-teaching-materials/workshop/hardware/data-structures/README.md

-# Data structures and custom types in C, ADC
+/# Data structures and custom types in C
-*Get familiar with data structures and custom data types in C language and lear how to use analog-to-digital converters*
+*Get familiar with data structures and custom data types in C language*

 ## Objectives
 - Know the different data structures in C language
 - Lear how to define custom data types in C language
-- Use the ADC peripheral in the ATmega168PB

 ## Materials & Resources
 ### Environment